Great Rift Breakfast Blend

 Our popular String & Tag Tea Bags are also made from a blend of Abaca and other cellulosic fibres and are therefore plastic free.

 As with our Prism Tea Bags, we also offer our Tagged Tea Bags in individually wrapped sachets, which are ultra-hygienic and ideal in self-service catering environments and preserve the flavour of the tea bags.
-These sachets cannot be recycled at present and we are trying to source a alternative renewable material to make them from.

 Our superior large Everyday Tea Bags are made from a paper, that is derived from a blend of natural Abaca (a banana shaped plant) and other renewable cellulosic fibres.
 They do contain a very small amount of plastic to seal the tea bags and prevent them from splitting open, which means, at this point, they are not fully compostable.
 However, to live up to our environmental responsibilities, we are trialling a newly-developed plant-based tissue that is 100% renewable which, providing it meets our quality standards and requirements, we will bring to market as soon as we are able to do so.